huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 ## Give Specific Types to Variadic Functions

-The basic objective of this proposal is to let Typescript users type higher-order functions that take an variable number of parameters.
+This proposal let Typescript users type higher-order functions that take a variable number of parameters.
-Example of functions like this include any decorator, `concat`, `apply`, `curry`, `compose`/`pipe`.
+Example of functions like this include any `concat`, `apply`, `curry`, `compose`/`pipe` or almost any wrapping decorator.
 Essentially, any higher-order function that could be written in a functional language with fixed arity must be variable arity in TypeScript in order to support the variety of Javascript uses.
-This includes the ES2015 and ES2017 standards, which include spread arguments and rest parameters for both arrays and objects.
+With the ES2015 and ES2017 standards, this use will become even easier as programs start using spread arguments and rest parameters for both arrays and objects.

-Currently, Typescript does not support the ES2015 spec for spread/rest in argument lists precisely because it has no way to type most combinations of spread arguments with no rest arguments.
+Currently, Typescript does not support the entire ES2015 spec for spread/rest in argument lists precisely because it has no way to type most spread arguments that do not match a rest argument.
 And its support for tuples does not capture nearly all the tuple-like patterns that have been used in Javascript for a long time.
 And the ES2017 spec has a stage 2 proposal for spread/rest of object types which This proposal addresses all these use cases with a single, very general typing strategy based on higher-order kinds.